-A determined Sunderland youngster has spent four years growing her hair - just to have it chopped for charity.
+Sunderland schoolgirl spends four years growing hair to have it cut off for charity

 Lily Hudson was only three-years-old when she watched a video clip about someone donating their long hair to The Little Princess Trust.

 The charity makes wigs for children who have lost their own hair, usually through cancer treatment.